Anyaman-Neil/csv-analysis-project/README.md

 📊 CSV Analysis Project – Student Performance Insights

-A Python-based project that cleans educational data, engineers new features, groups students by ethnic group and weekly study hours, computes performance metrics, and visualizes descriptive patterns using bar charts and pie charts.
+A Python-based project that cleans educational data, engineers new features, groups students by ethnic group and weekly study hours, computes performance metrics, and visualizes descriptive patterns using bar charts and a pie chart.

-🚀 Project Purpose
+1. 🎯 Project Purpose

 Work with a real-world educational dataset